schaars/kzimp/microbench_1N/readme.txt

   $ ./launch_ipc_msg_queue.sh
     Usage: ./launch_pipe.sh <nb_consumers> <message_size_in_B> <nb_messages_warmup_phase> <nb_messages_logging_phase> <nb_queues> <message_max_size>

-nb_queues defines if there is 1 queue shared between the consumers or 1 queue per consumer (in this case set this value to N) message_max_size defines the size of the mtext field in the IPC message structure
+nb_queues: defines if there is 1 queue shared between the consumers or 1 queue per consumer (in this case set this value to N)
+message_max_size: defines the size of the mtext field in the IPC message structure

+%TODO%
+%other communication mechanisms%

+%POSIX message queue

+%Barrelfish

+%Local Multicast

+%User-level Local Multicast with 0-copy